 We will be using Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions.
 We also encourage you to help other students on Piazza.
 However, do not post any problem set solutions on Piazza.

-Find our class signup link at: https://piazza.com/mit/fall2020/1404 (Access code: mit1404)
+Find our class signup link at: https://piazza.com/mit/fall2022/1404.
+The access code is: mit1404.